 Based on the first book in Stacy Gregg’s Pony Club Secrets novel series, Mystic centers on Londoner Issie Brown who moves to Kauri Point, New Zealand after her father’s death.
 But missing London and struggling to fit in among her peers are the least of Issie’s problems when she starts seeing a horse that seemingly nobody else can see.

-Over the course of the series, we see Issie finding her place among the other town’s teen horse riders as well as help them stop an industrial development that threatens the town of Kauri Point.
+Over the course of the series, we see Issie finding her place among the other town’s teen horse riders as well as helping them stop an industrial development that threatens the town of Kauri Point.

 Where to watch Mystic: